Moving House? How to Avoid Expensive Energy Bills in Your New Home

 So, read through the EPC very carefully, and if you’re not sure about anything then ask the estate agent or owner.
 If you’re deciding between a couple of properties, then it’s useful to compare certificates.

-As well as using the EPC, you also need to thoroughly check round the house yourself.
+As well as using the EPC, you also need to thoroughly check around the house yourself.

 Start with insulation.
 See what there is, what state it’s in and where you’ll need to spend money yourself in the future.
 Don’t forget the loft as a quarter of heat is lost through the roof in an uninsulated home.